Olaelve5/IT2810---FootyArchives/README.md

 ### Country page
 Every country has its own page, displaying the nations record, recent matches, biggest wins and worst defeats.
 You can even see their rival nation!

-### Accessibility
+## Accessibility
+#### Language
 There is a language button so you can view the page in both english and norwegian.
+#### Lightmode/Darkmode
-You can also switch between lightmode and darkmode to fit your needs.
+You can switch between lightmode and darkmode to fit your needs.
+#### Aria labels
+Aria labels are used to support screen readers
+#### Keyboard accesibility
+We've made sure that users can use Footy Archives with a keyboard alone.

 ## Responsivness
 The app is currently not as responsive as we would've have liked, but this is something we are working on.